 What Are the Signs of Institutional Child Abuse?

-- Threats of Suicide – This often happens when a child feels there is no way to escape abuse without harming themselves.
-Take threats of self-harm and suicide very seriously.
+- Threats of suicide: This often happens when a child feels there is no way to escape abuse without harming themselves.
+You should take threats of self-harm and suicide very seriously.

-How the Troubled Teen Industry Denies Neglect and Abuse
+How the Troubled Teen Industry Denies Neglect & Abuse

 - Limited or no visitation of a child in the program